tanaythecomder/chatgpt-replica/README.md

-📢 ## Important note: Transition to Gemini Pro 🚀
+## Important note 📢: Transition to Gemini Pro 🚀

 We've integrated Gemini Pro for our AI requirements in this assignment.
 Due to limitations accessing OpenAI, we've opted for Gemini Pro.
 Thanks for your understanding!